 (b) of the Commission under section 97XC or 97XQ.

-(3) An appeal under this section shall be instituted within 21 days of the date of the decision against which the appeal is brought and may be instituted by —
+(3) An appeal under this section must be instituted within 21 days of the date of the decision against which the appeal is brought and may be instituted by —

-(a) any party to the proceedings wherein the decision was made; or
+(a) any party to the proceedings in which the decision was made; or

 (b) any person who was an intervener in those proceedings.